The Tools Menu offers the following commands:

 Optionally, you can also specify that the receiver elevation should be calculated based on an elevation angle relative to the horizon from the transmitter.
 This is useful if you have something like a radar dish that points up at some angle and you want to see where the signal can be seen.

 The View Radius section allows the user to specify how far in each direction from the transmitter to check for visibility.
 Typically you'd want to set this to the effective range of your transmitter.
+If you want to ignore areas close to the transmitter, you can also specify a minimum view radius value.
+Use the default of 0 to include everything from the transmitter out ot the selected view radius.

 The View Angle section allows the user to limit the view shed to a particular subsection of the complete radial area.
 The Start Angle specifies the cartographic angle at which the radial subregion begins.
 This angle is a cartographic angle, meaning that 0 degrees is north and angles increase clockwise.
 The Swept Angle specifies the number of degrees clockwise to include in the view shed.
 For example, if the transmitter being analyzed sweeps an arc from due south to due west, a start angle of 180 with a swept angle of 90 would be used.
 To perform a view shed analysis over the entire area, keep the defaults of starting at 0 degrees and sweeping through 360 degrees.